gtoubassi/dqn-atari/README.md

 This repo represents my attempt to reproduce the DeepMind Atari playing agent described in the recent [Nature paper](http://home.uchicago.edu/~arij/journalclub/papers/2015_Mnih_et_al.pdf).

 While the DeepMind implementation is built in [lua with torch7](https://github.com/kuz/DeepMind-Atari-Deep-Q-Learner), this implementation uses [TensorFlow](http://tensorflow.org).
-Like DeepMind, tt also depends on the [Arcade Learning Environment](http://www.arcadelearningenvironment.org/) (technically I believe DeepMind uses their [Xitari](https://github.com/deepmind/xitari) fork of ALE).
+Like DeepMind, it also depends on the [Arcade Learning Environment](http://www.arcadelearningenvironment.org/) (technically I believe DeepMind uses their [Xitari](https://github.com/deepmind/xitari) fork of ALE).

 ### Results